A Guide to Lumens

 When you follow this simple rule-of-thumb, you’ll not only be able to purchase exactly the right LED bulbs, you’ll also notice how much your electricity bills fall!

-As we said, replacing your old incandescent light bulbs with energy-efficient LEDs throughout your home will reduce your lighting energy-consumption by up to 90%, so the only way your energy bills can really go is DOWN!
+As we said, replacing your old incandescent light bulbs with energy-efficient LEDs throughout your home will reduce your lighting energy-consumption by up to 90%, so the only way your electricity bills can really go is DOWN!

-Easy-To-Follow Rough Guide
+Easy-to-Follow Rough Guide

 Here’s a very rough guide to Wattage/Lumen equivalency: